How are campers assigned to bunks?

 Do I need to send extra spending money?

-Campers may want to bring a small amount of money for canteen and souvenirs.
+Campers may want to bring a small amount of spending money for canteen and souvenirs.